Twillingate: Geography

 Route 340 runs through Twillingate as Toulinguet Street and Main Street.
 After turning left at the town's main intersection (Toulinguet and Main), Route 340 runs through northern portion of the town and continues through the surrounding communities on the northern island, Back Harbour, Paradise and Wild Cove, then after a 0.5 km stretch enters the town of Crow Head and continues to the Long Point Lighthouse.
-If one turns right at the main intersection, that portion of Main Street (which isn't part of Route 340) will take them through the town on the southern island, then into Durrell, ending near French Beach in Lower Jenkins' Cove.

-The terrain is mildly to moderately hilly even though there are no mountains near the Twillingate area.
-The highest point in Twillingate can be reached by the "Top of Twillingate Walking Trail", which is located off Bayview Street.
+The highest point in Twillingate can be reached via the "Top of Twillingate Walking Trail", which is located off Bayview Street.
 Elevation varies significantly throughout the town.
 The main southern and northern sides of the town in addition to the neighbourhoods of Wild Cove, Back Harbour, Hart's Cove, and portions of Bayview and Durrell are near sea level.
 Other parts of Durrell, Bayview and the central area of the town are situated on more elevated land.
-Forests can be literally be found everywhere around town.

 The region is known for its scenic, rugged coastline and its quiet and friendly atmosphere.
 Icebergs can be seen around the coastline in the summer months.
 Twillingate is part of Iceberg Alley which stretches from the coast of Labrador to the southeast coast of the island of Newfoundland.
-While icebergs can be found during the summer in Twillingate they are more commonly found in late May and early June.
+Icebergs can be found most commonly in late May and early June.